DelazJ/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 Once applied, QGIS will enforce the selected color model to ensure consistent color representation.

-.. note:: Note that the :guilabel:`ICC Profile` option will only be visible if QGIS is built with Qt 6.8.0 or higher.

 There is also an additional section where you can define specific colors for the running project.
 Like the :ref:`global colors <colors_options>`, you can: